murkymark/v2synth/README.md

 License:
 "Public Domain"
-in "genthree" the viruz2 files are "distributed under a BSD license"
+(in "genthree" the viruz2 files are "distributed under a BSD license")
+This license is a bit unspecific, but I expect it is safe to change, compile and distribute for non commercial purposes.

 original readme: